alexandramartinez/occ-json-files-gen/README.md

     where "administrativos" would be the Category and "san-luis-potosi" would be the Location.
     The parameter "tm" at the end, using the number "7" would be the "from the last x days".

-These are the URLs provided for each category:
+URLs provided for each category:

     * administrativos
     * biologia